ldn-softdev/Rpnn/README.md

 ```
 A seed for randomization (weights initializing) is taken from the timer, though for some debugging (or research) purposes it might be required
 running multiple convergences with the same seed, which could be done using option `-s <seed>`
-> note: though setting the same seed won't provide deterministic behavior in the _BLM_ (option `-b`), due to inability to control concurent convergence
+> note: though setting the same seed won't provide deterministic behavior in the _BLM_ (option `-b`), due to inability to control concurrent convergence

 #
 ##### Epochs to run